department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### What if the nearest VA location can’t provide the services I need?

 Your VA provider will work with you to make sure you get the care you need.
 You may need to go to another VA location or to a local VA community care provider.
-VA community care providers have contracts with us to provide care to Veterans.
-[Learn more about VA community care](https://www.va.gov/COMMUNITYCARE/index.asp).
+VA community care providers have contracts with us to provide care to Veterans. <a href="https://www.va.gov/COMMUNITYCARE/index.asp"><span class="usa-sr-only">This will open a new website.</span>Learn more about VA community care</a>.

 </div>